Salvia nemorosa ‘May Night’

 How Large Does Salvia ‘May Night’ Grow?

-At maturity, Salvia ‘May Night’ typically reaches 18–24 inches tall and spreads 18–24 inches wide, forming a full, upright clump well suited to borders and mass plantings.
+At maturity, ‘May Night’ typically reaches 18–24 inches tall and spreads 18–24 inches wide, forming a full, upright clump well suited to borders and mass plantings.

 Additional Information